alexjercan/bug-detection/bugnet/README.md

 - `j2`: End of the change in the accepted source
 - `error`: The error that was obtained running the buggy source code on the input/output examples
 - `stderr`: The full output of stderr of running the buggy source code on the input/output examples
+- `description`: The problem statement in html format
+- `input`: The input for the test case
+- `output`: The output for the test case

 ## Dependencies